kartik2828/All_in_one/README.md

 3) {Chat with any pdf} - [https://www.chatpdf.com/] -- Upload the file and ask anything
 4) {Practice SQL} - [https://sqlpd.com/] -- Practice your SQL skills
 5) {Resume/CV} - [https://enhancv.com/] -- Enhance your CV or Resume with ATS

+# Basics to Advance any Language
+1) Tutorialspoint [https://www.holopin.io/@kartik2828#] -- You can learn anything from this site and everything is in proper structure